Adeel925/Adeel925/README.md

 Using all of the above technqiues to make Data driven insights and decision makings

-💡 My Steps for data analysis are as following:
+### 💡 My Steps for data analysis are as following:

 - Data Cleaning & Preprocessing
 - Exploratory Data Analysis (EDA)
 - Predictive Modeling & Machine Learning
+- Use of network science principles and machine learning using graphs
 - Time-Series Analysis
 - A/B Testing & Hypothesis Testing
 - Interactive Dashboards & Reporting

-- 📫 How to reach me here is my
+### 📫 How to reach me here is my

 -  LinkedIn: https://www.linkedin.com/in/adeel-javed-917057141/
 -  Upwork: https://www.upwork.com/freelancers/~0137d36722d76fc3bc
 -  Tablaue Public: https://public.tableau.com/app/profile/adeel.javed/vizzes